-- Effective planning, teaching and support for students with SEND. - Differentiation embedded across the curriculum, allowing all students to access the lesson. - Liaison with SENDCO where necessary. - Annual meetings with parents via Parents Evening as well as regular communication when requested by the parent/carer. - Aware of the Code of Practice.
+- Effective planning, teaching and support for pupils with SEND. - Differentiation embedded across the curriculum, allowing all pupils to access the lesson. - Liaison with SENDCo where necessary. - Annual meetings with parents via Parents Evening as well as regular communication when requested by the parent/carer. - Aware of the Code of Practice.